 There are now several vaccines that have been authorized for use against COVID-19.
 The U.S. vaccine safety system ensures each vaccine is as safe as possible.
 The CDC has developed a new tool v-safe to monitor and detect issues with COVID-19 vaccines.

-Because there is currently a limited supply of COVID-19 vaccine available, the CDC recommends the vaccine should be available to those with a higher risk first.
+Everyone 5 years and older is now eligible to get a COVID-19 vaccine.
 Though the vaccine may cause side effects, it will not make you sick with COVID-19.
 The U.S. vaccine safety system ensures all vaccines are as safe as possible.

 Health experts across the world are recommending social distancing to slow the spread of the virus.
 Social distancing involves intentionally increasing the physical space between people to decrease a person’s chances of spreading illness.
 Experts recommend staying at least six feet away from others to help lessen your chances of catching COVID-19.5

-Because COVID-19 spreads among people who are in close contact with one another, the CDC recommends wearing masks to help protect those around you.
+The CDC recommends using the COVID-19 Community Level as a gage when deciding whether or not to wear a mask.
+Find out more about the level of risk in your community with this helpful CDC tool: COVID-19 by County.
 Studies show masks reduce the spray of respiratory droplets when they are worn over the nose and mouth.
-Masks are recommended if you are unable to stay 6 feet away from others, especially if you are in an indoor setting.
+Masks are recommended if you are unvaccinated and unable to stay 6 feet away from others, especially if you are in an indoor setting.

 Wash your hands often with soap and water for at least 20 seconds, especially after going to the restroom; before eating; and after blowing your nose, coughing, or sneezing.

 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.

 Avoid touching your eyes, nose, and mouth with unwashed hands.